Acts

 Introduction

 The book of Acts (formally "The Acts of the Apostles") is the second volume of a two-part work written by Luke, a Gentile physician and companion of the apostle Paul (Colossians 4:14, Philemon 1:24).
 Like the Gospel of Luke, it is addressed to Θεόφιλος ("Theophilus"), likely a Roman patron or official (Acts 1:1, Luke 1:3).
-Acts picks up where the Gospel left off -- with the risen Jesus instructing his apostles before his ascension -- and then traces the explosive growth of the early church from a small band of Jewish believers in Jerusalem to a movement that has reached the capital of the Roman Empire.
+Acts resumes where the Gospel ends: the risen Jesus instructs his apostles before his ascension, and Luke follows the growth of the early church from a small group of Jewish believers in Jerusalem to a movement that reaches the capital of the Roman Empire.
 The dating of Acts remains debated.
-Some scholars favor an early date in the early-to-mid 60s AD, noting that the narrative ends with Paul under house arrest in Rome without recording the outcome of his trial, the fall of Jerusalem (AD 70), or the deaths of Paul and Peter.
-Many others place it in the 80s or later, arguing that Luke's theological concerns and literary relationship to Mark suggest a later composition.
+Some scholars favor an early date in the 60s AD, noting that the narrative ends abruptly with Paul under house arrest and records neither the outcome of his trial, the fall of Jerusalem in AD 70, nor the deaths of Paul and Peter.
+Others place it in the 80s or later, arguing that Luke's theological concerns and his literary relationship to Mark suggest a later composition.

-Acts is the only narrative history of the early church in the New Testament and is therefore indispensable for understanding how the apostolic community understood its mission, organized its life, and proclaimed the gospel.
-The book is dominated by two central figures: Peter, who leads the church's mission to the Jews in the first half (chapters 1-12), and Paul, whose missionary journeys to the Gentile world occupy the second half (chapters 13-28).
-The Holy Spirit is the driving force throughout -- Acts could justly be called "The Acts of the Holy Spirit."
-Luke emphasizes that the spread of the gospel from Jerusalem to Rome was not a human achievement but the sovereign work of God, fulfilling Jesus' programmatic statement in Acts 1:8: "You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
+Acts is the New Testament's narrative history of the early church, and it shows how the apostolic community understood its mission, ordered its common life, and proclaimed the gospel.
+Two figures stand at the center: Peter, who leads the church's witness to the Jews in the first half (chapters 1–12), and Paul, whose missionary journeys to the Gentile world occupy the second half (chapters 13–28).
+The Holy Spirit directs the action throughout, so much so that Acts has sometimes been called "The Acts of the Holy Spirit."
+Luke makes clear that the gospel's spread from Jerusalem to Rome was not chiefly a human accomplishment but the work of God, fulfilling Jesus' promise in Acts 1:8: "You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."

 Structure